 Any employer who is covered by FMLA must give eligible employees up to twelve weeks of leave during their twelve months if they fall under the following situations:

-- When the employee wants to give birth or take care of a newborn baby.
+- The employee wants to give birth or take care of a newborn baby.

-- Adopting a child for new foster care in the home of the employee.
+- The adoption or new foster care of a child in the home of the employee.

 - Medical leave; when an employee isn’t in good health to perform his or her duty at work.

-- When an employee must take care of a family member who is seriously ill, like a parent, child or spouse.
+- When an employee must take care of a family member who is seriously ill, such as a parent, child, or spouse.

 FMLA Leave – Is It A Paid Leave?

 Generally speaking, FMLA leave is unpaid.
-Employees who are eligible can decide whether to use earned leave.
-The employer may use this unless it’s prohibited by your state.
-The employer may even allow an employee to choose paid leave.
+Eligible employees can decide whether to use earned leave.
+The employer may use this unless your state prohibits it or allow an employee to choose paid leave.

 When You’re Under FMLA Leave

 It’s against the law for an employer to reject or interfere with your FMLA rights.
 Employers cannot discriminate against an employee for trying to exercise his FMLA rights.
 If an employer breaks the FMLA rules, the employee has the legal right to file an FMLA complaint and report to the U.S Department of Labor.
-It is a good idea to hire a lawyer to claim your rights.
+It is a good idea to hire a lawyer to assist you with filing a lawsuit for violation of your rights.

-Employers Should Find Out If A Leave Is Qualified To Be Under FMLA
+Employers Should Find Out If A Leave Is Eligible Under FMLA

 Employees often believe they are qualified for FMLA leave whenever they want to attend to something.
-They have to request permission for any medical leave.
-It’s the employer’s duty to find out whether they’re qualified for FMLA leave or not.
+They have to request permission for medical leave.
+The employer must find out whether they’re eligible for FMLA leave or not.
 But you have to make sure you know all the FMLA rights.
-If you deny an employee his rights he can take legal action against you.
+If you deny an employee his powers, he can take legal action against you.

 Do You Need An Attorney To Take Care Of Your Employment-Related Problems?